Lazuli-springtime.png

 The Music Box Gremlins: Beth Zuckerman, Katharine Harts, and me, backstage at Upswing’s National Dance Week show, April 2015.
 This stunningly confusing photo was taken by Ashley Foster.

 When I moved back to the Okanagan, I used the money I had saved by moving home a semester early to purchase aerial equipment, including a portable aerial rig.
 For half of the year the rig is set up on the edge of the orchard, overlooking the highway and Okanagan lake.
-For the other half of the year, I train on lyra and sling in my garage.
+For the other half of the year, I train on lyra and sling in my mom’s garage.

 Playing around on a motivity trapeze in midsummer.
 Silent improvisation starting from and ending on the ground, by Katie Sardinha